Ron Rivera to stick with Taylor Heinicke at QB, hopes injured starters can return after bye

 After the loss in Denver, Rivera said he planned to evaluate every position to address any shortcomings.
 One position that could see a personnel change is kicker.
 Chris Blewitt, who hadn’t kicked in a game since 2016, when he was a senior at the University of the Pittsburgh, has had three of his five field goal attempts blocked since signing with Washington two weeks ago.

 “I think the first two, based on sitting down with [special teams coordinator] Nate [Kaczor], looking at it, he just tried to crush the ball instead of just going up there and using a nice fluid stroke,” Rivera said.
-“It’s like a golf swing — the more fluid you are, the better contact you make, the better the ball goes. … So that’s something that, you know, we’ve talked to him about and he knows, and he’ll continue to work on it.”
+“It’s like a golf swing — the more fluid you are, the better contact you make, the better the ball goes. . . .
+So that’s something that, you know, we’ve talked to him about, and he knows, and he’ll continue to work on it.”

 When asked if Blewitt will remain the team’s kicker, Rivera provided little assurance.

 “For now,” he said.
-“The thing everybody understands is kickers are hard to find. … You look out there and you say, okay, well, who else is out there?
+“The thing everybody understands is kickers are hard to find. . . .
+You look out there and you say, okay, well, who else is out there?
 Well, that’s the hard part.
 Is this something we believe we can [correct]?
-Yeah, we believe it because when he went out and if you compare the way he struck the first one compared to when he struck the 52-yarder, that was impressive and the ball went into the net. too.”
+Yeah, we believe it because when he went out and if you compare the way he struck the first one compared to when he struck the 52-yarder, that was impressive, and the ball went into the net. too.”

 Washington’s options to change are minimal ahead of the NFL’s Tuesday trade deadline (4 p.m.).
 Rivera has stressed the importance of holding onto draft capital to use toward the team’s rebuilding effort, instead of mortgaging it to acquire a veteran.